madgraph-ml/madnis/docs/source/integration-settings.rst

 Integration settings
 ====================

-In the last tutorial, we have discussed the most basic options when building a MadNIS integrator.
+In the last two tutorial, we have discussed how the MadNIS integrator can be used for single- and multi-channel integration.
 This page describes further options to adapt the integrator for different applications.

 Changing the integration domain
 -------------------------------